 Know what you want from the start and get it written down.
 Tips for inclusion in a brief include:

-- A summary of your website’s key users, both from an administrative and a customer perspective
+- A summary of your software or website’s key users, both from an administrative and a customer perspective

 - Details on the key goals you want your website to address or fulfil